Wq of the resonant

 Having the power op-amp achieving a sufficient approximation of a square wave to sufficiently minimize heating of the power op-amp may require lower operating frequency around 100-150 kHz or so, maybe less.

 1-D (8) The primary turns count should also be high enough for the op-amp to not overheat when the secondary is loaded to a point where the op-amp is not driven to clipping.
 Check out output current and calculate op-amp power dissipation when the secondary is loaded to a point where op-amp drive results in the op-amp barely not clipping or barely clipping.
-Extrapolate linearly the output current from the op-amp when the peak-to-peak output voltage is 58% of the voltage across the supply rails - for worst case power dissipation.
+Extrapolate linearly the output current from the op-amp when the peak-to-peak output voltage (or RMS instead?) is 58% of the voltage across the supply rails - for worst case power dissipation.

 Greater gain allows full drive until secondary loading is very severe, at which point the primary impedance is increased, resulting in less output current from the op-amp and less heating of the op-amp.